rescriptbr/ancestor/website/docs/intro.md

 # Introduction

-**Ancestor** is a suite of components that works as layout primitives to develop high-quality projects, design systems, and style guides focused on responsiveness.
+**Ancestor** is a suite of components that works as layout primitives to develop high-quality web apps, design systems, and style guides focused on responsiveness.

 ## What and Why?
 Every front-end project that is using libraries based on components like [React](https://reactjs.org), faces the same situation: